Welcome to the University of New Haven – Spring Class of 2017!

 b) U.S. student visa stamp (F-1 or J-1).
 Canadian students are exempt from this step.

-c) I-20 or DS-2019 visa document (mailed to you by UNH).
-Sign the bottom of page 1 before copying!
+c) I-20 or DS-2019 visa document (mailed to you by UNH) and signed by the student.

 d) Any previous I-20 or DS-2019 if you are transferring to UNH from another school in the U.S.